Industrial’s out. Nature’s in. In 2017, interior spaces are reflecting individuality, with clean and intentional palettes.

 Designers are finding that a perfect cerulean accent ottoman can become the focal point of a guestroom.
 Pop-color throw pillows are another piece that adds a splash of color to the room.
 You can also see boldly patterned side chairs or geometric wallpaper offsetting solid-colored furniture, adding a sense of surprise to a space that was once monotone.

-What’s in: Something Old, Something New
+What’s out: Just Vintage – What’s in Something Old, Something New

-The large “strictly vintage” trend is fading.
+The significant “strictly vintage” trend is fading.
 Today’s designers need to integrate technology into interior spaces.
 The need for more efficient furniture is calling designers to limit the use of vintage furniture.
 The designs of yesteryear are grand and still incredibly beautiful, but there is no longer a strong pull to decorate entirely with vintage memorabilia.

 That’s not to say stylish rooms cannot include furniture that looks vintage.
 Try adding a piece that channels classic style but still has contemporary functionality.
 Cane furniture’s rising popularity is one example of vintage inspiration breathing new life into modern furniture.